The RFDS in TAS

 Services are designed to address chronic health conditions in rural and remote areas, including:

-MENTAL ILLNESS, CARDIOVASCULAR DISEASE, CHRONIC OBSTRUCTIVE PULMONARY DISEASE (COPD), DEMENTIA
+MENTAL ILLNESS, CARDIOVASCULAR DISEASE, CHRONIC OBSTRUCTIVE PULMONARY DISEASE (COPD), CHRONIC MUSCULOSKELETAL CONDITIONS, DEMENTIA

 RFDS mental health workers promote mental health and aim to reduce the risk or severity of mental health disorders.
-They provide one-on-one sessions and services, such as education, consultation and information to people who are at risk of suicide.
-They provide community outreach for those who are in need of mental support and provide a proactive way to address the needs of those who do not use traditional mental health services.
+They provide one-on-one sessions and services, such as education, consultation and community outreach for those who are in need of mental support.LEARN MORE

 Primary Health Care Services Study